BnuyLinus/BashStuff/GreyScripts/README.md

 **Disclaimer:**

 These scripts are provided as-is.
 The author are not responsible for any data loss or other issues that may arise from using these scripts.
 Use at your own risk.
-Always test and review codde before running any untrusted scripts.
+Always test and review code before running any untrusted scripts.

 **Links:**